-12 But Section 6396 exemption does not help Appellant, contrary to his belief, because this exemption 13 14 applies only to sales.
-In other words, it's only a sales tax exemption, not a use tax exemption.
-And 15 16 Regulation 1620(b)(1) says very clearly, whenever a sale 17 is exempt from sales tax, as is the case may be, whether it's under Section 6396 or under 6283, whenever the sale 18 19 is exempt from sales tax, use tax applies.
-Of course, unless any of the 1620(b) exception applies.
-But as I've 20 21 just discussed, due to the sale in California, the 22 provision for use tax exemption and the Regulation 6220(b) 23 does not apply here.
+13 But Section 6396 exemption does not help 14 Appellant, contrary to his belief, because this exemption applies only to sales.
+In other words, it's only a sales 15 16 tax exemption, not a use tax exemption.
+And 17 Regulation 1620(b)(1) says very clearly, whenever a sale 18 is exempt from sales tax, as is the case may be, whether 19 it's under Section 6396 or under 6283, whenever the sale is exempt from sales tax, use tax applies.
+Of course, 20 21 unless any of the 1620(b) exception applies.
+But as I've 22 just discussed, due to the sale in California, the 23 provision for use tax exemption and the Regulation 1620(b) 24 does not apply here.

-As to Appellant's other arguments that the transaction was a sale upon approval within the meaning of the UCC Section 2326, such that the sale does not occur until the purchaser accepts a property.
+25 As to Appellant's other arguments that the

+transaction was a sale upon approval within the meaning of the UCC Section 2326, such that the sale does not occur until the purchaser accepts a property.
 A sale on approval is one in which the delivered goods may be returned by the customer even though they conformed to the contract.

-6 Here, however, the truth is despite any purported 7 understanding of any of the parties involved in the sale 8 and regardless of the fact that the salable risk of loss 9 prior to delivery, there's just no language in the 10 purchase agreement or the FAA Bill of Sale that even 11 remotely suggest that Appellant had any unconditional right to return the aircraft even if the aircraft conforms 12 to the contract's specifications.
-13
+7 Here, however, the truth is despite any purported understanding of any of the parties involved in the sale 8 9 and regardless of the fact that the seller bore risk of 10 loss prior to delivery, there's just no language in the 11 purchase agreement or the FAA Bill of Sale that even 12 remotely suggest that Appellant had any unconditional 13 right to return the aircraft even if the aircraft conforms 14 to the contract's specifications.

-14 The same goes for Appellant's argument that the bill of sale transferred only a security interest.
-Not 15 16 only do those arguments find no support in the purchase 17 agreement or any other objective evidence, that's also 18 directly contradicted by the FAA Bill of Sale language and 19 as well as Appellant's assertion of ownership of the 20 aircraft in its FAA registration application and in its 21 lease agreement.
-And further, the arguments define the 22 basic logic behind the circumstance of the strict closing 23 deadline due to the prior owner's 1031 exchange deadline, and to define the commonsense, given the parties' 24 25 sophistication in business transactions.
+The same goes for Appellant's argument that the 15 16 bill of sale transferred only a security interest.
+Not 17 only do those arguments find no support in the purchase 18 agreement or any other objective evidence, that's also 19 directly contradicted by the FAA Bill of Sale language and 20 as well as Appellant's assertion of ownership of the 21 aircraft in its FAA registration application and in its 22 lease agreement.
+And further, those arguments defies the 23 basic logic behind the circumstance of the strict closing deadline due to the prior owner's 1031 exchange deadline, 2.4 25 and defies the commonsense, given the parties'

+sophistication in business transactions.

-1 Appellant's argument that the delivery slip explicitly provided for transfer of ownership upon 2 3 delivery, distorts the actual language in the slip.
-Instead of truthfully stating that the delivery slip is a 4 5 true provision is that responsibility of ownership of -and risk of loss for the aircraft transfer from seller to 6 7 the purchaser.
-The Appellant represented in its opening 8 brief over and over again that the delivery slip says to 9 transfer ownership, which Appellant then argues constitute 10 clear and convincing proof to rebut the FAA Bill of Sale, 11 but that proof is just made up fiction.
-As responsibility 12 of ownership does not equate ownership or title.
+2 Appellant's argument that the delivery slip 3 explicitly provided for transfer of ownership upon delivery, distorts the actual language in the slip.
+4 5 Instead of truthfully stating that the delivery slip is a true provision is that responsibility of ownership of --6 and risk of loss for the aircraft transfer from seller to 7 8 the purchaser.
+The Appellant represented in its opening 9 brief over and over again that the delivery slip says to 10 transfer ownership, which Appellant then argues constitutes clear and convincing proof to rebut the FAA 11 12 Bill of Sale, but that proof is just made up fiction.
+As 13 responsibility of ownership does not equate ownership or 14 title.

-13 The ownership refers to the fact of having title 14 to the property rights to possession or control as 15 Appellant himself acknowledged in its opening argument.
-16 But responsibility of ownership refers to being 17 responsible for all the obligations and consequences 18 associated with being the owner; such as taking the recent 19 loss, paying property taxes, et cetera.
+15 The ownership refers to the fact of having title 16 to the property rights to possession or control as 17 Appellant himself acknowledged in its opening argument.
+18 But responsibility of ownership refers to being 19 responsible for all the obligations and consequences 20 associated with being the owner; such as taking the risk 21 of loss, paying property taxes, et cetera.

-Taking the responsibility of ownership and the use of (unintelligent) does not occur when a transaction into -- a transfer of ownership.
+Taking the responsibility of ownership and the risk of loss does not turn a transaction into a -- a transfer of ownership.
 A common example consists, you know, in the -- pardon me.
 Sorry.